sallesma/IF-BackOffice/README.md

 To have the project running properly, put all the files in your web server file system

-Use base.sql to create your MySQL database with all the tables and some fake data (that you can delete afterwards if you want).
+Use base.sql to create your MySQL database with all the tables.

 Then you need to update the file data/connection.php to set up your database connection :